onorbumbum/daytoday/README.md

-# Eisenhower Matrix Task Manager
+# Day Today

-A modern, interactive task management application based on the Eisenhower Matrix principle, helping you prioritize tasks based on their urgency and importance.
+A simple Eisenhower Matrix task manager that helps you prioritize tasks based on their urgency and importance.

 ## What is the Eisenhower Matrix?